samarkamat/hyrstgeard/README.md

 * Republic / Meritocracy: Each village's chieftain fights for his right to lead.
 All chieftains meet to set nation-wide policy and law.
 One of them is selected as chairman and arbiter of disputes.
 #### Republic of Tripoli
 * Elvish (Russian)
-* Ultimately a theocracy: elected officials work alongside clergy of the Elhonna, the goddess of life
+* Ultimately a theocracy: elected officials work alongside clergy of Elhonna, the goddess of life, but the government is overseen by the abbot of the temple
 #### Hooman Kingdom (Name TBD)
 * Common (English)
-* Monarchy
+* Monarchy; The king also sits as one of the members of the Orc chieftain council, but has never been selected as the chairman.
 #### Dwarven Kingdom Range
 * Dwarven (Celtic?)

 #### Dwarven Mining Stronghold
-* The mines circle a large inland sea
+* The mines circle the large inland sea of _
-* In the center is the world's most impregnable prison
+* In the center is the world's most impregnable prison.
+Built by dwarves, houses criminals and monsters from all of hyrstgeard

 #### Goblin Kingdom
 * Goblin (gibberish)
+* Monarchy: who ever kills the king becomes the king.
+No goblin king has died of old age in the past 500 years

-#### The Goliath Nation
+#### The Goliath Mountain Nation
 * Goliath (Mongolian)
-* villages recently united under 1 khan
+* villages recently united under 1 khan in wartime; As wartime has ended, they're still figuring this out.

+#### The Halfling Forest Nation
+* Halfing (_ ?)
+* City-states that live in the _ forest

 </details>

 ## History
 Reconsidering how much of this is common lore, how much of this is uncovered from encouters